-Vinicius is a developer since he was 13 years old and is dedicated to Java the last 15 years.
-Working the last years with Java, Embedded, D.I.Y. and cool projects like horse instrumentation, neutrons diffractometer, home, building and boat automation.
+Vinicius Senger has been a developer since he was 13 years old, and has been dedicated to Java for the last 15 years.
+In the past several years he has worked with Java embedded technology, D.I.Y., and cool projects such as horse instrumentation, neutron diffractometer, home, building, and boat automation.

 David Svoboda is a software security engineer at CERT/SEI.
 He co-authored the CERT Oracle Secure Coding Standard for Java.
 He also maintains the CERT Secure Coding Standard websites for Java, as well as C, C++, and Perl.
 Svoboda has been the primary developer on a diverse set of software development projects at Carnegie Mellon since 1991, ranging from hierarchical chip modeling and social organization simulation to automated machine translation (AMT).
 His KANTOO AMT software, developed in 1996, is still in production use at Caterpillar.
 He has more than 13 years of Java development experience, starting with Java 2, and his Java projects include Tomcat servlets and Eclipse plug-ins.
 Svoboda has taught secure coding in C and C++ all over the world to various groups in the military, government, and banking industries.
 He is also actively involved in several ISO standards groups: the JTC1/SC22/WG14 group for the C programming language, and the JTC1/SC22/WG21 group for C++.